solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 `RestartHeaviestFork` messages to mess with `cluster restart`s, these should be included in the Slashing rules in the future.

+### Discarding oscillating votes
+Non-conforming validators could change their last votes back and forth, this could lead to instability in the system.
+Considering that during an outage, an operator could find out that wrong info was sent out and try to correct it.
+We allow `RestartLastVotedForkSlots` be changed 3 times, after that all updates from the validator with the same pubkey will be simply ignored.
+We allow `RestartHeaviestFork` to change until the validator exits `wen restart phase`.

 ## Backwards Compatibilityz

 This change is backward compatible with previous versions, because validators